takis104/Parser-for-C-like-Programming-Language-with-Flex-Bison/README.md

 All the provided documentation is in Greek language.

 ## Make instructions for Linux

+Flex and Bison must be installed in the Linux machine before.

 1. bison -y -d c-like_parser.y
 2. flex c-like_lexer.l
 3. gcc y.tab.c lex.yy.c -lfl